Our curriculum is based around the National Curriculum 2014.

 Anglo-Saxons & Vikings 2 (incl. local history) the Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor |

-Ancient Egypt the achievements of the earliest civilizations – an overview of where & when the first civilizations appeared and a depth study of one (Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China) |
+Ancient Egypt the achievements of the earliest civilizations – an overview of where & when the first civilizations appeared |

 |||